crohr/www-ouestcode/about/index.md

-OuestCode is run by Cyril Rohr.
+Codelicacy is run by Cyril Rohr.

 You can find me on [Twitter][twitter], [GitHub][github], and [LinkedIn][linkedin].